OSAD is an alternative contact method between Uyuni and traditional clients.

 jabberd to execute

-mgr_check on the client, which will then execute the action.
+mgr_check on the client, which then executes the action.

 OSAD clients use the fully qualified domain name (FQDN) of the server to communicate with the

 If SSL certificates are not available, the daemon on your client systems fails to connect.